 Chakra: Chakras are energy centers within the human body linked to physical, emotional, and spiritual well-being.
 Each chakra is associated with a specific color and different crystals.
 The concept of chakras originates from ancient Indian and yogic traditions, particularly Hinduism and Buddhism.

 Citrine: Citrine is a yellow to orange variety of quartz crystal.
 It’s named after the Latin word “citrus,” which means yellow.
 Natural citrine is rare, and most on the market is heat-treated amethyst or smoky quartz.
 Citrine is associated with positive energy, abundance, and prosperity.
+Here’s an overview of citrine that I put together for you.

 Clear quartz: Clear quartz is an abundant, colorless, and transparent quartz that looks a lot like glass.
 It brings clarity of thought, concentration, and focus, making it great to use when setting intentions and manifesting.
 It’s often called the “master healer” because it heals and balances energies.